Consumer Medicine Information

 Taking other medicines

-Some medicines may interact with latanoprost.
+Some medicines and APO-LATANOPROST may interfere with each other.
 These include:

 How much to use

-The usual dose of latanoprost is one drop into the affected eye, or eyes, once
+The usual dose of APO-LATANOPROST is one drop into the affected eye, or eyes, once

 How to use it